Roshiii-8511/india-breaking-news-x-bot/config/CONFIG_NOTES.md

 2. Verify all secrets are set correctly
 3. Check Firestore document exists with refresh_token field
 4. Ensure X OAuth2 client has proper permissions
-5. Verify News API and OpenAI keys are active
+5. Verify News API key is active
+6. Verify OpenRouter API key is active and has free-tier access